mugifly/homeassistant-mornin/README.md

 * `mac` (Required) - MAC address of your mornin+.

 * `name` (Optional) - Name of your mornin+.
 In typically it should be name of curtain.

+* `reverse` (Optional) - Flag to reverse the direction to open the curtain.
+The default value is `false`, open to left and close to right.

 ### 4. Restart Home Assistant